croatian pavilion at the 60TH

 D

-Danica Dakić, Daniel Rey, Daphne Kokkini, Darija S. Radaković, Deirdre Kelly, Dejan Kaludjerović, Dino Zrnec, donna Kukama, Dora Durkesac, Dragan Vojvodić, Dragana Jurišić, Dushko Petrovich Cordova, Dušica Dražić
+Daiki Kimoto, Danica Dakić, Daniel Rey, Daphne Kokkini, Darija S. Radaković, Déirdre Kelly, Dejan Kaludjerović, Diana Shpungin, Didi Hu, donna Kukama, Dora Đurkesac, Dragan Vojvodić, Dragana Jurišić, Dushko Petrovich Cordova

 E

-Ekaterina Shapiro-Obermair, Elena Bajo, Eli Cortiñas, Elizabeth Magill, Emily Jacir, Emily Roderick, Erica Scourti, Erika Tan, Erika Trotzig, Esperanza Mayobre, Eva Ďurovec
+Ekaterina Shapiro-Obermair, Elena Bajo, Eli Cortiñas, Elizabeth Magill, Emika Sekine, Emily Roderick, Erika Trotzig, Eva Ďurovec

 F